30 Best Kids Activities in Koh Phangan 2026 – Indoor & Outdoor

 Tennis Club Oxygen

-Whether it’s just you who wants to play tennis or padel, or your children too – Oxygen offers both.
+Whether it’s just you who wants to play tennis or padel, or your children too, Oxygen offers both.
 You can either rent a court, including equipment, or book a training session.
+It’s a great option for active families who want to keep moving even on hot afternoons.

 Two kids playing tennis